Flash War: Road to Flash War

-Wally West managed to break free from Dr Manhattan and reunited with Barry Allen and his Titans teammates.
+Wally West managed to break free from Doctor Manhattan and reunited with Barry Allen and his Titans teammates.
 During Dark Nights: Metal storyline, Batman saw visions of Barry Allen and Wally West fighting.
 In a previous storyline, Eobard Thawne was resurrected by the Negative Speed Force, beat Wallace West up, and took Iris West to the future where she learns about Barry's life as the Flash.
 After Barry was infected by the Negative Speed Force and nearly kills Eobard Thawne, Iris West took a weapon and vaporized Eobard Thawne, seemingly killing him.

 In The Lazarus Contract, Wallace West learns more about Wally West and his connection to Barry and Iris.
 During The Perfect Storm storyline, after the Flash family save Central City from Gorilla Grodd, Wally finally meets up with Iris and Iris remembers Wally as her nephew (the son of her brother Rudy).
 When Iris asked Wally what happened to his kids, Wally gets a seizure where he remembers his children Irey West and Jai West.
 Wally starts running around but after talking with Barry he calms down.
 Meanwhile, Hunter Zolomon has secretly manipulated the Renegades to go after Iris West after she killed Eobard Thawne because he believes that he can make both Flashes better if they go to war.